sheikhDipta003/CSE-102-BUET/iGraphics Final Asgn/README.md

 # IGraphics
 This is the repository for IGraphics library.
 IGraphics is a thin wrapper on top of OpenGL.
-This can be used for simple 2D graphics demonstrations, project work for C programming language course
+This can be used for simple 2D graphics demonstrations, project work for C programming language course.
+IGraphics-master.zip contains the wrapper files and demo codes.

 Command line compiling:
 -----------------------